 Over the past two decades, the concept of online learning gradually expanded on the global front.
 However, during this pandemic, online education has become an obsolete necessity.
 With that, the popularity of online courses has gone to another level.
-How to create online courses is a perfected science by many edupreneurs.
+How to create and sell online courses is a perfected science by many edupreneurs.

 Online courses present a myriad of students’ benefits, starting with the flexibility to study on their terms, be it early in the morning or late at night.
 Secondly, online courses cost less.
 Another advantage is that the documentation is stored safely & securely in the online database, and can be accessed anytime.
 And, access to expertise.